 IAM/Boeing Joint Programs is pleased to announce that we have partnered with Mango Languages to provide IAM-represented employees a new way to learn a language.
 Mango offers 60 foreign-language courses and 17 English language courses to choose from – and is continuously adding to their library of languages.

 Learning with Mango is free for active IAM-represented Boeing employees.
-The Licenses will be allocated on a first come, first served basis, starting April 1, 2014.
+The Licenses will be allocated on a first come, first served basis.
 You are encouraged to take advantage of this great resource.

 Mango offers a fast, effective, and convenient solution all your language-learning needs.
 Each lesson combines real-life conversations and audio from native speakers with simple, clear instructions.
 The courses also give users insight into global customs and an effective approach that integrates components of vocabulary, pronunciation, grammar, and culture.
 Mango keeps language learning intuitive and encourages learners to fit pieces and sentence structures together on their own using critical thinking and repetition.